Flank/flank/docs/feature/1692_test_case_based_retries.md

 #### Run

-- Flank config will contain a boolean option to retry failed tests.
-With using this option flank automatically create a new matrix with failed tests and run it after.
+- Flank config will contain a Boolean option to retry failed tests.
+When using this option flank will automatically create a new matrix with failed tests which will be run afterwards.

 #### Implementation